 High School and ACT

 ACT is a curriculum-based test that is standardized to evaluate prospective college applicants on the basis of their high-school level academic competence.
-Many recommend that you take the ACT test while still in your junior school as you might find it easier to prepare for the test.
-The important points relevant to high school ACT test are:
+Many recommend that you take the test while still in your junior school as you might find it easier to prepare for the test.
+The important points relevant to high school and this examination are:

-- Students from grades 6 to 9 and high school graduates can take the ACT test.
+- Students from grades 6 to 9 and high school graduates can take this test.
 This means that you can take the test as early as possible, if you want to do so.

 - Taking the test early enough also provides you with enough time to retake the test, if required.

-- The high school ACT test curricula can be mapped very well:
+- The high school test curricula can be mapped very well:

 - The English section of ACT evaluates the skills in standard English usage and rhetoric, at a level befitting a high school graduate.
 The Reading section of the test also measures your comprehension skills at a similar level.